 Exmouth Market is exactly where it’s at!
 It’s one of the trendiest streets in London, lined with cute shops and restaurants.

-With its village-like atmosphere, you won’t believe your moments away from the busy Kings Cross – it’s just totally peace man!
+With its village-like atmosphere, you won’t believe your moments away from the busy Kings Cross – it’s just totally peaceful man!

-Visit the Grade II Business Design centre during the day (it’s important to see it in the light) and find the stain glass window with the old ‘Royal Agricultural Hall’ sign.
+Visit the Grade II Business Design centre during the day (it’s important to see it in the light) and find the stained glass window with the old ‘Royal Agricultural Hall’ sign.

-Next, pop into Angel Flowers and take a look at the burnt ceiling beams which were rescued from the fire of London.
+Next, pop into Angel Flowers and take a look at the burnt ceiling beams that were rescued from the fire in London.

-Oh, and if you dare, ask the owner to see the mummified cat in the office, it’s real purrdy and I promise he won’t bite.
+Oh, and if you dare, ask the owner to see the mummified cat in the office, it’s real purdy and I promise he won’t bite.

-To get the full Angel experience find the galloping horse on Torrens street and the “Do What You Love”, “Love What You Do” walls just behind the station.
+To get the full Angel experience find the galloping horse on Torrens Street and the “Do What You Love”, and “Love What You Do” walls just behind the station.

 There are so many photo opportunities here it’s ridiculous – get the cameras charged and the smiles full!